code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 We also include `spring-kafka-test` in order to have access to an embedded Kafka broker when running our unit test.

 In the plugins section, we included the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "uber-jar", which is convenient to execute and transport our written code.
-In addition, the plugin allowq us to start the example via a Maven command.
+In addition, the plugin allows us to start the example via a Maven command.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>